octalya/Markdown-Editor/README.md

 ## Usage

-To find out about the markdown syntax following [this guide](https://www.markdownguide.org/basic-syntax/)
+To find out about the markdown syntax follow [this guide](https://www.markdownguide.org/basic-syntax/)

 **Answer the default question:** *Type a formatter of choice or type 'finish' (to exit a program and save the ouput):*